WHAT I SEE WΗΕΝ THE STREET WALKS OVER ME

 If we see this inspiration as a kickoff rather than a narrative event, then the gain is essentially a clear course towards an artistic reworking.
 The rest is no one's concern.

 Using this reworking as her axis, Kiki Kolympari gives the leading role to random trivialities on which she projects key personal experiences, enlarging the mundane.
 Then she turns to the highly communicative elements she employs in her painting and tries to demythicise her works and strip them of all grand notions.
+For the work does not house experience; it is structured by it.

 From the two-dimensional printed images of comic magazines to the deliberately physical forms of the objects, every element is now painted in such a way as to bring its character and qualities to life.
 The special, austere idiom of Kolympari, borrowed from the world of comic strips, reinforces the immediacy of viewing while the simplicity of the image aims at highlighting the directness of the intention.